 In addition, individuals who suffer from frequent episodes of hypoglycemia may also be appropriate candidates.
 CGM allows you and your patients to see the fluctuations in blood glucose levels throughout the day, providing a more real-time view of their glycemic control.
-CGMs do not require prior authorization.

 For additional information, please refer to the following: